Can ChatGPT Forecast Stock Price Movements? Return Predictability and Large Language Models: ChatGPT Prompt

-In this prompt, we ask ChatGPT, a language model, to assume the role of a financial expert with experience in stock recommendations.
-The terms \_company\_name\_ and \_headline\_ are substituted by the firm name and the respective headline during the query. \_term\_ corresponds to either short or long-term.
+We ask ChatGPT to assume the role of a financial expert with experience in stock recommendations.
+The terms \_company\_name\_ and \_headline\_ are substituted by the firm name and the respective headline during the query.
 The prompt is specifically designed for financial analysis and asks ChatGPT to evaluate a given news headline and its potential impact on a company's stock price in the short term.
-ChatGPT is asked to answer ``YES" if the news is good for the stock price, ``NO" if it is bad, or ``UNKNOWN" if it is uncertain.
-ChatGPT is then asked to provide a concise explanation in one sentence to support its answer.
+ChatGPT is requested to answer ``YES" if the news is good for the stock price, ``NO" if it is bad, or ``UNKNOWN" if it is uncertain.
+ChatGPT is then asked to explain in one sentence to support its answer concisely.
 The prompt specifies that the news headline is the only source of information provided to ChatGPT.
-It is implicitly assumed that the headline contains sufficient information for an expert in the financial industry to reasonably assess its impact on the stock price.
-This prompt is designed to demonstrate the capabilities of ChatGPT as a language model in financial analysis tasks.
-We set a temperature of 0 to maximize the reproducibility of the results.
+It is not assumed that the headline contains sufficient information to reasonably assess its impact on the stock price since the model can answer it does not know.
+We set the temperature of GPT models to 0 to maximize the reproducibility of the results.\footnote{Temperature is a parameter of ChatGPT models that governs the randomness and the creativity of the responses.
+A temperature of 0 essentially means that the model will always select the highest probability word conditional on the text, which will eliminate the effect of randomness in the responses and maximize the reproducibility of the results.}

-For example, consider the following headline about Oracle:
+For example, consider the following headline about Humana in December 2023: